October 2024

 Summary of policy

-No appeal to the SBT may be commenced by an applicant or recipient unless an internal review has been requested.
-An appeal should be made within the prescribed period after an internal review.
+No appeal to the SBT may be commenced by an applicant or recipient unless an internal review has been requested in writing.
+An appeal should be made within the prescribed period after an internal review has been requested.

 Most decisions of the Director affecting eligibility for or the amount of income support are appealable to the SBT.
-However, some decisions, including prescribed decisions under the Act’s regulations, are not appealable.
+However, some decisions, including prescribed decisions under section 57 of Ontario Regulation 222/98 , are not appealable.

-The SBT can order payment of interim assistance if it is satisfied that the recipient will suffer financial hardship during the time it takes to complete the appeal and that conditions of eligibility, other than those under appeal have been met.
-Written submissions must be filed with the SBT within the prescribed time period.
-Where there is written or documentary evidence, it must be provided to all parties within the prescribed time period.
+The SBT can order payment of interim assistance if it is satisfied that the recipient will suffer financial hardship pending the determination of the appeal and that conditions of eligibility, other than those under appeal, have been met.
+Interim assistance is not available to an applicant because they can ask for financial assistance under the Ontario Works Act pending the determination of an ODSP appeal.
+Written submissions must be served on the other parties in the proceedings and filed with the SBT in accordance with the timelines set out in the SBT Rules.

 The SBT is required to provide a written decision within the prescribed time period.
 The Director is required to implement the SBT decision even if the Director plans to challenge it by way of a reconsideration application or Divisional Court appeal.
 The SBT’s decision remains in effect pending the outcome of a reconsideration hearing or court ruling.